 Note: Each mode is assumed to have an identity transition with guard true and transition id (nothing changes).
-This transition - which we do not draw explicitly in our illustrations - corresponds to "stuttering, i.e. to silent actions, contained in the traces of the mode, left to be specified in later refinements.
+This transition - which we do not draw explicitly in our illustrations - corresponds to "stuttering", and is left to be specified in later refinements.